Ididsomethingterriblein2001/Ididsomethingterriblein2001/README.md

 We are an adult bodily so please refrain from being weird to us if you're a minor.
 If you are being weird we will hide you.
 (This goes for anyone and everyone)

 Alters that are minors are still considered minors.
 They are not allowed to date anyone so like lmao.
+Also they're only allowed on safe server.

 ----------------------